preaction/preaction.me/draft/2017/12/04/mocking-a-rest-api-with-mojolicious/index.markdown

 certain routes: [Template
 variants](http://mojolicious.org/perldoc/Mojolicious/Guides/Rendering#Template-variants).
 These variant templates will be used instead of the original template, but only if they are available.
+Read more on [how to use template variants yesterday on the advent calendar](/blog/2017/12/07/day-7-using-template-variants-for-a-beta-landing-page/).

 By setting the template variant to the application "mode", we can easily switch between multiple sets of templates by adding `-m <mode>` to the